Code Red Scenario: Historical University Crisis (2001)

 - Clue 3 (Minute 15): Network monitoring shows 300+ campus IIS servers generating massive scanning traffic to random internet IP addresses.
 The university is participating in a global internet-wide attack that’s overwhelming networks worldwide.

-- Clue 4 (Minute 20): IT Director Michael Chen reveals that Microsoft released security bulletin MS01-033 two weeks ago, but patching was delayed during summer semester to avoid disrupting faculty research web servers.
+- Clue 4 (Minute 20): IT Director Dr. Patricia Williams reveals that Microsoft released security bulletin MS01-033 two weeks ago, but patching was delayed during summer semester to avoid disrupting faculty research web servers.
 “We couldn’t coordinate patch deployment across 50 autonomous departments during active research projects.”

 Response Options: